Categories of diagrams with irreversible moves: Knots with binary relations

 \section{Knots with binary relations}

 We will work with classical knot or link diagrams equipped with binary relations on the set of arcs, indicating which arcs can move over a given arc.
 We begin with some notation and terminology.

 \begin{definition} Let $S$ be a set, and let a binary relation $R\subseteq S\times S$ be given.
-We will use the following notation: \begin{itemize} \item[--] $aR b$ or $R(a,b)=1$, to indicate that $(a,b)\in R$; \item[--] $a\cancel{R}b$ or $R(a,b)=0$ if $(a,b)\notin R$; \item[--] $a\leadsto_R b$ if for any $c, d\in S$, $a R c$ implies $b R c$, and $d R a$ implies $d R b$; then we say that $a$ {\it dominates} $b$ with respect to $R$.
-In particular, if $a\leadsto_R b$, then $a R a$ implies $b R b$; \item[--] $a\sim_R b$ if $a\leadsto_R b$ and $b\leadsto_R a$.
+We will use the following notation: \begin{itemize} \item[--] $aR b$ or $R(a,b)=1$, to indicate that $(a,b)\in R$; \item[--] $a\cancel{R}b$ or $R(a,b)=0$ if $(a,b)\notin R$; \item[--] $a \leadsto_{\ \ R} b$ if for any $c, d\in S$, $a R c$ implies $b R c$, and $d R a$ implies $d R b$; then we say that $a$ {\it dominates} $b$ with respect to $R$.
+In particular, if $a\leadsto_{\ \ R} b$, then $a R a$ implies $b R b$; \item[--] $a\sim_R b$ if $a\leadsto_{\ \ R} b$ and $b\leadsto_{\ \ R} a$.
 Then we say that $a$ and $b$ are {\it equivalent} with respect to $R$. \end{itemize} \end{definition}

 \begin{remark} For $S$ and $R$ as in the above definition, note that $\sim_R$ is an equivalence relation on $S$.
-Thus, we can form the equivalence relation quotient $A=S/\sim_R$, and introduce the induced relation on $A$, also denoted by $R$, by:
+Thus, we can form the quotient $A=S/\sim_R$, and introduce the induced relation on $A$, also denoted by $R$, by:

 where $[x]$ denotes the equivalence class of $x$ with respect to $\sim_R$.
-Also, we remark that the relation $\leadsto_R$ gives a preorder on $S$, and a poset on $S/\sim_R$, if we define:
+Also, we remark that the relation $\leadsto_{\ \ R}$ gives the preorder on $S$, and the poset on $S/\sim_R$, if we define:

 \end{remark}